mdibaiee/Sketchy/README.md

 * Added preloader for images
 * Fixed low lineWidth for sketches rendering invisible in Chrome
 * Fixed background settings not applying ( save )
+* Fixed Email link not working on Mobile

 License
 =======